startupjs/startupjs/README.md

 1. [React hooks for Model](/packages/react-sharedb-hooks)
 1. [StartupJS UI Components](https://startupjs-ui.dmapper.co)

+**Optional**.
 For additional documentation on each StartupJS package see the according readme:

 1. [List of StartupJS Packages](#list-of-packages)